HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-10-how-hypothesis-works.md

 that element from the list and shifts everything afterwards left one space.

-Given some careful strategy design tis ends up working pretty well.
+Given some careful strategy design this ends up working pretty well.
 It does however run into problems in two minor cases: